 We are proud of our industry partnerships and continue to build sustainable long-term relationships with a diverse range of organisations.
 Our goal is to help drive local, regional and national economic growth and prosperity by delivering the skills and innovation industry needs, while ensuring our students benefit from the connections we make.

-In 2009, in collaboration with Siemens, the University of Lincoln established the first dedicated new engineering school to be created in the UK for more than two decades.
+In 2009, in collaboration with Siemens (and now Siemens Energy), the University of Lincoln established the first dedicated new engineering school to be created in the UK for more than two decades.

 This long-standing collaboration has won a string of national awards and acclaim, including a prestigious Lord Stafford Award and a Times Higher Education Award.

-Lincoln is now one of only a handful of UK universities to hold Siemens Global Principal Partner status, a recognition of the University's wide-ranging research collaborations and success in developing graduate talent with Siemens.
+Lincoln is now one of only a handful of UK universities to hold Siemens Global Principal Partner status, a recognition of the University's wide-ranging research collaborations and success in developing graduate talent with the company.

 By incorporating industry input in course content, providing work experience placements, and offering valuable opportunities to contribute to cutting-edge research, graduates are prepared to make an immediate contribution on entering the workplace.

 The University of Lincoln has teamed up with one of the world’s most trusted media outlets, The Guardian, to help current and prospective students stay up-to-date and informed as they navigate the world of UK higher education.
 We also jointly offer our our distinctive MA in Creative Writing and Publishing, delivered in part at The Guardian's London headquarters, placing students at the heart of the UK publishing industry.